 I was recently chatting up some fangirls online when someone mentioned that they were upset about complaints that some Divergents fans had about Theo James.
-They were saying he wasn’t attractive enough to play Four (more on that later), cure that he was too old, find etc. etc.
+They were saying he wasn’t attractive enough to play Four (more on that later), that he was too old, find etc. etc.

-And I really could understand where she was coming from, cheap and it really got me thinking about the world of YA adaptations (or just adaptations in general) and the process of casting our favorite characters.
+And I really could understand where she was coming from, and it really got me thinking about the world of YA adaptations (or just adaptations in general) and the process of casting our favorite characters.

 Now, before I really dive into this, I do have to say this: was that person blind?
 Seriously?
 I can’t understand why this person thought Theo James wasn’t attractive enough to play Four.
 I mean, I know beauty is in the eye of the beholder and all that stuff, but really?
 I think most people would agree that Theo James is QUITE attractive.